 I was wondering what are some of the attitudes and practices concerning sickness?

+What types of medicine or herbs are used to prevent and cure illnesses?
 I am doing a report on Jamaica and this is one of the questions it wanted me to answer :).

 ANSWER: by Wellesley Gayle January 28, 2010